 - 29 ounce can diced or crushed tomatoes

-- 1-2 Cans Spicy Hot V-8 juice I use two
+- 1-2 6 ounce Cans Spicy Hot V-8 juice I use two

 - 1 teaspoon salt more or less to taste

-- Place everything in a pot except for ground beef.
+- Place everything in a pot.
 Bring to a boil and reduce heat to simmering.
-Cover and cook for an hour until vegetables are tender.
-Add ground beef, cook for another thirty minutes.
+Cover and cook for an hour or until vegetables are desired tenderness.
+Even better reheated the next day!

-*This can be assembled in the morning and put in your slow cooker all day on low.
-If doing it this way, just go ahead and add the ground beef in at the start.
-I add it in last to keep it a little firmer.
+- This can be assembled in the morning and put in your slow cooker all day on low.